2011 Super Outbreak: April 26

 A high risk of severe weather was issued for April 26 for portions of Louisiana, Arkansas, Oklahoma, and Texas along and near the Interstate 30 corridor as conditions became even more favorable for extreme weather.
 A large PDS tornado watch with very high possibilities for tornadoes was issued for that same area that afternoon.
 Widespread tornado warnings were then issued in that area later that evening.

-An upper-level negatively-tilted trough with two embedded shortwaves generated two surface lows that propagated generally east.
+An upper-level negatively tilted trough with two embedded shortwaves generated two surface lows that propagated generally east.
 One of the surface lows tracked northeast along the Mississippi River into Wisconsin as it occluded.
-Tornado watches were issued for the Lower Great Lakes during the afternoon hours as supercell thunderstorms developed along the warm front lifting north across central Michigan.
+Tornado watches were issued for the Lower Great Lakes during the afternoon as supercell thunderstorms developed along the warm front lifting north across central Michigan.
 Two tornadoes touched down in Michigan and caused damage to farm structures.
 Further east, severe thunderstorms caused scattered wind damage and large hail across Pennsylvania and New York.
 Two-inch-diameter hail was reported in Lock Haven, Pennsylvania.
 An isolated supercell moved across Central New York throughout much of the afternoon, producing golf ball-sized hail in Syracuse and spawning a very brief EF1 tornado in Verona Mills, which primarily caused damage to trees.
-Another tornado — this one being in Gilbertsville — caused significant damage to a school's athletic field.
+Another tornado – this one being in Gilbertsville – caused significant damage to a school's athletic field.

 The second surface low corresponded to an area of strong upper level divergence ahead of the downstream shortwave.
 As the low formed across Texas and deepened while moving east, a tightening pressure gradient force further strengthened the low-level jet, therefore creating a broad warm sector across the southeastern states.
 This also generated stronger wind shear, providing better organization for the supercell storms as a result.
-Numerous tornadoes touched down across several states, including Texas, Louisiana, Arkansas.
+Numerous tornadoes touched down across several states, including Texas, Louisiana, and Arkansas.
 Most of those tornadoes were weak, but a few of them caused considerable damage.
 A long-tracked wedge tornado caused EF2 damage in rural portions of Texas and Louisiana.
 An EF3 tornado destroyed structures and caused severe damage at Fort Campbell, Kentucky, as well.
 A total of 55 tornadoes were confirmed on the 26th, although no fatalities occurred.

 April 27

-Significant severe weather was ongoing early on April 27 (in the overnight hours) and continued for the entire calendar day virtually unbroken.
-For the second day in a row, the SPC issued a high risk of severe weather for the Southern United States.
-Later that morning, the SPC even increased the probability for tornadoes to 45 percent along a corridor from Meridian, Mississippi, to Huntsville, Alabama, an extremely rare issuance exceeding the high risk standards.
-Conditions became increasingly favorable for tornadoes during such an extreme tornado outbreak.
+Overnight severe weather persisted into the early morning hours of April 27, and would continue virtually unbroken for the remainder of the day.
+At 06:10 UTC, the SPC issued a second-consecutive, high risk day-one outlook, featuring a 30% hatched risk of tornadoes centered over northern Alabama.
+At 16:30 UTC (11:30 AM CDT) this region was expanded to include portions of eastern Mississippi, southern Tennessee, and northwest Georgia.
+Additionally, an exceedingly rare, 45% hatched risk of tornadoes was introduced along a corridor from Meridian, Mississippi, to Huntsville, Alabama.
+Environmental conditions continued to be extremely favorable for discrete tornadic supercells throughout the day.